Table of Contents Show

 After entering the park, look for signs to Twin Falls.
 A short, easy trail leads down to the river’s edge, where a leafy path runs parallel to the shore.

 Pay attention to warning signs warning of high, fast-flowing water when the dam is released.
 However, you can usually safely walk onto the riverbed for a clear view of the falls.

 7. Foster Falls

 Within South Cumberland State Park, you’ll find this breathtaking waterfall.
-Foster Falls is one of the most beautiful waterfalls in Tennessee, and it’s a great day trip or overnight camping destination from Chattanooga.
+Foster Falls is one of the most beautiful waterfalls and it’s a great day trip or overnight camping destination from Chattanooga.

 This waterfall cascades 60 feet into a natural gorge, forming a large pool ideal for a summer swim!
 From below, take in the breathtaking view of this powerful waterfall while admiring the wild azalea and mountain laurel that grow all around.